buidler-labs/hashgraph-react-wallets/docs/introduction.md

 # Getting Started

-Welcome to the Hashgraph React Wallets project, a lightweight library that aims to provide an easier way to interact with the [Hedera](https://hedera.com/) network from a UI perspective.
+Meet Hashgraph React Wallets, a minimalistic library that makes it easier to connect and interact with the <a class="link" href="https://hedera.com/" target="_blank">Hedera</a> network through your UI.

 ## Overview